 Gary Ochs (instructor)

-Mr. Ochs utilizes formal and nonformal education to help develop students’ identity in regards to agricultural education careers.
+Mr. Ochs utilizes formal and nonformal education to help develop students’ identity in regards to agricultural education careers and post-college success.
 He works with students to obtain teacher licenses and plan coursework, and coordinates outreach to new or potential students.
 Student rapport is the backbone of what he does, as he’s working with students inside and outside the classroom.

 David Rosch (associate professor)